 John (he/him) is our executive director.
 Previously John worked for nearly two decades as a philanthropic investor in digital media, media policy, and innovation.
 He most recently served as vice president for technology innovation at the John S. and James L. Knight Foundation, where he oversaw the Knight News Challenge, Knight’s Prototype Fund, and other efforts to improve the creation, curation, and accessibility of information.
 He previously managed technology and civic innovation programs at the MacArthur Foundation and the Ford Foundation.
 He has a master’s degree from the Annenberg School for Communication at the University of Pennsylvania and a B.A. from Pitzer College.
 He serves on the board of the Illinois Humanities Council.

-Dominic is our data fellow.
+Dominic is our data and partnerships strategist.
 Dominic is working to integrate DPLA’s collections into Wikimedia projects and make them more readily accessible and reusable online.
 Most recently, Dominic worked at the National Archives and Records Administration where he was a digital content specialist, helping to design the catalog’s crowdsourcing features and launch the agency’s first catalog API, as well as being the world’s longest-serving Wikipedian in Residence.
 Dominic also served as Wikipedian in Residence at the Smithsonian Institution.
 Dominic currently serves as a cultural partnerships advisor at Wikimedia District of Columbia and has been an active Wikipedia editor since 2004.
 He has a B.A. from Reed College and has studied library science at Simmons College.